-• Always use the trailing return type syntax, even if the return type is void:
+• Always use the trailing return type syntax with the return type on a new line even if the return type is void:

 '''

+auto func()

-auto func() -> bool
+-> bool

 '''

-• This leads to a consistent style for constructs where there is no alternative style (lambdas, functions templates with dependent return types) and standard functions.
+- This makes it easier to see the return type because it is on its own line. - This leads to a consistent style for constructs where there is no alternative style (lambdas, functions templates with dependent return types) and standard functions. - Each function parameter is on a new indented line: